Manual Bending Mastery

 Weight and portability factors

 Portability matters more than most people admit.
 If you’re carrying gear up stairs, onto rooftops, or across big sites, weight adds up.
-A manual pipe bender is meant to be “grab-and-go”.
-If it’s too heavy or awkward, it stays in the van, and you end up hand-bending copper—which is when kinks and ugly offsets happen.
+A manual bender is meant to be “grab-and-go”.
+If it’s too heavy or awkward, it stays in the van — and then you end up hand-bending copper, which is when kinks and ugly offsets happen.

 How Manual Pipe Benders Work